Guide

 Manus AI Email Research Agent

 Your inbox contains decisions, context, and history that no external tool has access to.
-Manus AI can search, read, and analyze your email threads to answer questions, extract decisions, and compile research — using the Nylas CLI as its execution layer.
+Manus AI can search, read, and analyze your email threads to answer questions, extract decisions, and compile research.
+Works across all major email providers via Nylas CLI.

 Email as a research source